-A truly easy hamburger recipe.
-Mix and form the patties in the morning, refrigerate, and when it’s time for dinner, cook on the stovetop for 10 minutes.
+A truly easy grilled burgers recipe.
+Mix and form the patties in the morning, refrigerate, and when it’s time for dinner, grill them for 10 minutes.
 Voila – dinner is ready!

-This is a truly easy homemade hamburger recipe, and it produces reliably juicy hamburgers.
+This is a truly easy homemade grilled burger recipe, and it produces reliably juicy burgers.

 I mix and form the patties in the morning and refrigerate.
 When it’s time for dinner, I grill them in the grill pan for ten minutes.
 Served with a simple side dish such as a tomato salad, this is as easy as dinner can get.